 How big is a full-grown Chihuahua?

-Size is definitely not something this breed can brag with.
+Size is not something this breed can brag with.
 But, that is actually why so many people love them!

-When it comes to how tall you can expect your dog to be when full grown, let us say that it most likely won’t go over 9 inches.
+When it comes to how tall you can expect your dog to be when full-grown, let us say that it most likely won’t go over 9 inches.

-In fact, even that size is considered to be huge in the ChiChi world, so expect a height range of 5 to 9 inches.
+Even that size is considered to be huge in the ChiChi world, so expect a height range of 5 to 9 inches.

 As for the weight, the maximum you can expect is 6 pounds, while the lowest weight with which a Chihuahua can be considered healthy and properly developed is around 2 pounds.